msuresh4u/nse-fetch/README.md

 Licensing
 ---------

-NSE-FETCH is released under the terms of the MIT License (MIT).
+nse-fetch is released under the terms of the MIT License (MIT).

-You are free to use Ui4j or any of its constituent parts in any other project (even commercial projects) so long as its copyright headers are left intact.
+You are free to use nse-fetch or any of its constituent parts in any other project (even commercial projects) so long as its copyright headers are left intact.

 Stability
 ---------